Artist

 - Film, documentary, and media reuse keep the songs visible.

-A-ha sits in the top 64% of tracked artists on the site by modeled artist-side earnings.
+A-ha lands in the top 64% of tracked artists by estimated artist-side earnings.

 How It Compares